 Marcello Vitali-RosatiEdit lead

-Marcello Vitali-Rosati is Associate Professor in the Department of French Literature at the University of Montréal and chairholder for the Canada Research Chair on Digital Textualities.
+Marcello Vitali-Rosati is Full Professor in the Department of French Literature at the University of Montréal and chairholder for the Canada Research Chair on Digital Textualities.

 His research offers a philosophical reflection on digital technologies and the issues pertaining to them, including concepts relating to the virtual, to digital identity, to the author and authorship, to forms of production as well as to the dissemination and legitimization of knowledge in the digital age.
 In addition, he is one of the most active contributors of the theory of editorialization.